dirvine/data_chain/docs/data_blocks.md

 As groups change and the network grows, or indeed shrinks, many chains held by various nodes will have a common element.
 This allows such chains to be cross referenced in order to build a complete picture of data from the start of the network.
-These side benefits of this feature are significant and will be added to during this paper.
 In essence, this chain of verifiable data elements provides a provable sequence of data validity and also the sequence of such data appearing on the network.

 It is through this basic recondition of chained majority agreements that assures the ability for a